acehotel33/pokedex-cli/README.md

-# A CLI tool that implements the Pokedex API
+# A Pokedex CLI tool for Searching and Catching Pokemon